- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 In my build I sacrifice a bit of accuracy in order to gain additional % damage with Heavy Caliber – if you prefer to keep your accuracy you could also switch this one out to increase Fire rate with Speed Trigger or Shred for example – Shred also gives Punch through if you’re interested in this to try out :)

-If you prefer, like me, to go dual elemental combo damage, and want to adapt your damage types to work well against say corpus (not that the Puncture will be very effective there) you should be able to simply switch them around – you need Toxin damage mod (Malignant force in my case – might be Infected clip in your case) closest to the Heat damage to create Gas damage which was very effective vs. Corpus enemy units and then have Electricity (stormbringer mod in my case) closest together with cryo rounds to get the Magnetic damage which was also very effective vs. Corpus enemy units (especially the shield ones).
+If you prefer, like me, to go dual elemental combo damage, and want to adapt your damage types to work well against say corpus (not that the Puncture will be very effective there) you should be able to simply switch them around – you need Toxin damage mod (Malignant force in my case – might be Infected clip in your case) closest to the Heat damage to create Gas damage which was very effective vs. Corpus enemy units and then have Electricity (stormbringer mod in my case) closest together with cryo rounds (cold damage) to get the Magnetic damage which was also very effective vs. Corpus enemy units (especially the shield ones).

 Soma Prime (2 Formas) Rapid fire crit rifle